 Reading About Going Potty

 I did not end up buying any potty books for my daughter.
-Although I intended to purchased some, she has been doing so well with potty training, I haven’t felt an urgent need to buy any.
+Although I intended to purchase some, she has been doing so well with potty training, I haven’t felt an urgent need to buy any.

 However, this is a great way to help introduce the idea to your child, particularly if your child likes to read books.
 If your toddler has a “hero” from a favorite TV show or movie, reading about that character going potty just might inspire your toddler to do the same.